snowdriftcoop/snowdrift/GUIDE.md

 It can stay running in one terminal while you work elsewhere.
 It will automatically rebuild and rerun the site whenever it detects changes.

-To stop the development site, press the Enter key.
+To stop the development site, type `quit`, then press the Enter key.

 In rare cases, you may need to run `stack clean` if the development site fails to recognize a change.